canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "Wait, isn't she the one who came up with the fucking COGIATI?!"

 "Yeah!
-But she did a lot of shit, like she's basically the OG ultra-online trans weeb, also really active in pony fandom.
+But she did a lot of shit, like she's basically the OG ultra-online trans weeb, also really active in pony fandom actually.
 But like, this comic right, it's this classic early-2000s MSPaint manga-inspired thing, really charmingly jank, but it's about this incredibly imaginative alt-physics universe where everyone lives on a regular lattice of giant triangular plates in a toroidal universe."

-"Hang on, slow down a minute, there's at least six different things in that sentence I need you to expand on."
+"Hang on, slow down a minute.
+There's at least six different things in that sentence I need you to expand on."

 "I'll show you later, you'll get it.
-Anyway, there is a society of humans and one that's kinda like <cite>Dragon Quest</cite> slimes, there's one that's sorta a blatant trans allegory, but as the comic goes on and into the sequels with all the time travel, we jump to this really far future version of the setting.
+Anyway, there is a society of humans and one that's kinda like <cite>Dragon Quest</cite> slimes, there's one that's a trans allegory, but as the comic goes on and into the sequels with all the time travel, we jump to this really far future version of the setting.
 And there's this really fascinating idea that you have sort of trans-species jelly people who put artificial bones inside their bodies and walk around in humanoid form."

 "Violet, I'll be real, I love how enthusiastic you are for this thing, but... you've lost me."

 "OK, you know what, don't worry about the comic."
 Violet laughed the awkward laugh of the autistic person who's gone too deep, and I felt a stab of shame for putting the brakes on.
-"The point is, in *this* world, inspired by that, there are kind of floating slime people.
+"The point is, in *this* world, inspired by all that, there are kind of floating slime people.
 They're the original alchemists.
 They occupy a sorta transfeminised, third-gender-pedestal position in society.
 There are humans who are considered 'jellylike' because they're nonbinary, considered sacred in the same way."

 "That sounds pretty sick, I'm into it.
 So what does the player do in this cool setting?"

 "Well.
 Obviously I don't wanna drown the player in infodump the minute they arrive.
 But I was thinking, the player is a changeling for one of the courts.
 Essentially, a spy who's replaced a human child, sent to manipulate the humans to fairy advantage.
 So they see the human world from the point of view of an outsider, you have reason to find it all a bit weird in-character, and then the course of the game will take them back into the fae lands eventually by which time you've really gone human.
-It'd be kinda <cite>New Vegas</cite> model, you'd decide which faction to side with, but at the same time, you're trying to determine who you are and what you believe."
+It'd be the <cite>New Vegas</cite> structure, you'd decide which faction to side with, but at the same time, you're trying to determine who you are and what you believe."

 I took a breath.
 "I like it, but that's very ambitious.
 We don't exactly have Obsidian's experience with RPGs."